 Many festival survival guides are out there on the world wide weird, and sparticularly in the blogosphere.
 (Note: blogger roughly translates as, “I coulda been a journalist, but couldn’t be arsed to do a 3+ year degree in it.”
 WFJ Quinn, BAComms – not a journalist.)

 So I don’t intend to replicate, duplicate, spiflicate or update those, but I do want to share a few insights into preventative healthification gathered over many, many years spent curled up in tents and the backs of cars in far flung places.

-Have you ever gone to a festival or on the road and woken up one morning feeling like a rather large, furry toad has crawled into your larynx and is now doing early morning Zumba?
+Have you ever gone to a festival or been on the road and woken up one morning feeling like a rather large, furry toad has crawled into your larynx and is now doing early morning Zumba?

-Or started heading into that long night when you want to sit around the campfire singing 36-verse ye olde Englishe folke songse and find you’ve started the coughing fit that might wake the dead?
+Or started heading into that long night when you want to sit around the campfire singing 36-verse ye olde Englishe folke songse, and find you’ve started the coughing fit that might wake the dead?
 Whom you envisage joining the souls of the dearly departed in the not too distant future? 💀☠👻

 The dirty little secret is something that one of my many, many former employers (a medical Not For Profit/Public Beneficial Institution) will tell you about in great depth and detail under the banner of ‘antibiotic resistance’:

 The bad news on that score for folkies is that to best keep your system in good health, you should:

 * avoid coffee

 * get lots of sleep